itsthomthomob/finai/README.md

    - "A set of python modules for machine learning and data mining"
 - gensim `pip install gensim`
    - "Gensim is a Python library for topic modelling, document indexing and similarity retrieval with large corpora. "

+## Change Paths!
+- Change path on line 33 in process.py to your local path

 ## Set-up Front End Environment
 1. Clone repo into a separate folder